aalu1418/george-brown-course/project-01/README.md

 - [x] Style with CSS using BEM format
 - [ ] Bonus things
   - [x] Disable form when ```submit``` button is clicked
-  - [ ] Spinning icon when loading
+  - [x] Spinning icon when loading
-  - [ ] Handle if text entry is only spaces
+  - [x] Handle if text entry is only spaces
   - [x] Readme writeup
-  - [ ] Save & restore fields to local storage when each section is completed; Clear local storage after saving to Firestore
+  - [x] Save & restore fields to local storage when each section is completed; Clear local storage after saving to Firestore
+  - [x] button to restart

 ### Questions
 - [ ] ```React Hook React.useEffect has missing dependencies``` warning (but not needed as dependencies)